5 mile loop through oak grassland in a preserve neighboring residential Novato.

 For this featured hike, pass through the cattle gate and start up the broad San Andreas

 Fire Road, open to hikers, cyclists, and equestrians.
 After about

-350 feet, San Marin Fire Road sets off to the right at a signed junction;
+350 feet, San Andreas Court Fire Road doubles back to the right at a signed junction;

-stay on San Andreas.
+continue straight on San Andreas Fire Road.
 It's not a super steep climb, but a good warmup

 to the sensitive wildlife area.
-Continue on San Andreas.
+Continue uphill on San Andreas.
 On a springtime

 hike I once saw a jackrabbit bounding under the trees on the side of the